horizontalsystems/blockchain-crypto-guides/fundamentals/1-cryptocurrency-basics.md

 **For instance:**

 - Bitcoin cryptocurrency is a native unit of measurement on the Bitcoin blockchain.
 It's denoted by a 'BTC' symbol.
 A single unit of Bitcoin is divisible into 100 million sub-units called Satoshi.
 By design Bitcoin blockchain caps the total amount to 21 million Bitcoins.
-The Bitcoin blockchain limited in the type of records it can store, mostly records of Bitcoin transactions from one address to another.
+The Bitcoin blockchain limited in the type of records it can store, mostly records of transactions from one address to another.

 - Ether cryptocurrency is a native unit of measurement on Ethereum blockchain, denoted by a 'ETH' symbol.
 A single unit of Ethereum consists of 100,000,000,000,000,000 wei.
-Unlike the Bitcoin, Ethereum blockchain doesn't cap the amount of Ethers that can potentially exist on the blockchain.
-Ethereum blockchain doesn't put any limitations in a type of records it can hold.
+Unlike the Bitcoin, Ethereum blockchain doesn't cap the amount of Ether that can potentially exist on the blockchain.
+Also, Ethereum blockchain doesn't put any limitations in a type of records it can hold.

 Some blockchains like Ethereum enable ways to create your own 'units of something' for whatever purpose.
 These are often referred to as cryptocurrency tokens and can be used for various purposes as will be shown later.

 Tokens make up 80-90% of [all cryptocurrencies](https://coinmarketcap.com) out there.

-The Ethereum blockchain is usually preferred blockchain platform for creating cryptocurrency tokens.
+The Ethereum blockchain is usually a preferred blockchain platform for creating cryptocurrency tokens.

 ### How Cryptocurrencies Grow

 Many people wonder why there are so many cryptocurrencies out there and why some are more popular or expensive than others.

-Some cryptocurrencies are unique in the way the underlying blockchain is built.
-However, since blockchains have an open code anyone can take any blockchain and launch a duplicate without much effort.
+While some cryptocurrencies are unique in the way the underlying blockchain is built there are a lot of copy cats.

+As blockchains have an open code anyone can launch a duplicate cryptocurrency without much effort.
 In that regard, the duplicate won't really be any different from original substantially except for the size of the network.

 >_**A size of the underlying network is what makes one cryptocurrency more valuable than the other.**_

-A simple way to think about the size of the network is looking at the number of people interacting with the blockchain.
+A simple way to think about the size of the network is the number of people interacting with the given blockchain.

 1. The more parties there are participating on the blockchain the bigger is its network.

 2. As the blockchain network grows so is the security and decentralization of the blockchain.

-3. As more and more people join the network the blockchain becomes an open platform for anyone to participate and offer services.
+3. As more people join the network the blockchain becomes an open platform for anyone to participate and offer services.

 A good example to illustrate this is the Bitcoin blockchain.

-The Bitcoin blockchain launched in 2009 and what initially was a fun toy for a small group of people managed to attract millions of people over the years.
+The Bitcoin blockchain launched in 2009 and what initially was a fun toy for a small group of people has attracted millions of people over the years.

 >Nowadays, thousands people run Bitcoin blockchain servers on their computers.
 By keeping a live copy of the Bitcoin blockchain (history of records) these participants act as both keepers and validators of a blockchain.

 >Even more people participate in the Bitcoin ecosystem by using Bitcoin or by building services around the Bitcoin ecosystem.

-Nowadays, Bitcoin both global and censorship-resistant platform that is open to all.
-Any entity can build a service operating on top of Bitcoin blockchain.
+Today, Bitcoin became global and censorship-resistant platform that is open to all.

 The fact that Bitcoin and alike platforms are open and permission-less means anyone can start participating in the ecosystem.
 That participation can take place both in a form of a regular user or even a service provider.
+Any entity can build a service operating on top of Bitcoin blockchain.

->_**The bigger the network for a blockchain platform is, the more attractive it's for the service providers.**_
+>_**The bigger the network of a blockchain, the more attractive it's for the service providers.**_

-So, along with the above mentioned blockchain attributes the key element to valuing blockchain is its network size.
+So, along with the previously mentioned blockchain attributes the key element for evaluating blockchain is its network size.

 The most valuable cryptocurrency is generally the one with the biggest network and not necessarily the one with most features.